-One of the treasures of the Thoresby Society collection, which has recently been transferred to Leeds Museums and Galleries, is this Leeds City Police badge.
+One of the treasures of the Thoresby Society collection is this Leeds City Police badge.
 It is of interest in its own right as it is the design worn by the police shortly after Leeds gained city status in 1893 and probably dates from about 1895.

 District Commissioner’s Office, Zouaragu, Navorro , 19thAugust 1916